GetTerminus/terminus-oss/DEVELOPMENT.md

 #### Breaking Changes

 When a commit contains a breaking change, it _must_ be included in the commit message body (not the title).
-Both words should be uppercase and the comment body should include everything that other engineers may need to know: `BREAKING CHANGE: A description of the breaking change`.
+Both words should be uppercase, and the comment body should include everything that other engineers may need to know: `BREAKING
+CHANGE: A description of the breaking change`.
 This could include comments, images, code examples, and more.
 Generally speaking, **more information is better**.
 (Note: when using the cli prompt, it will ask you about any breaking changes and add the prefix `BREAKING CHANGES:` automatically)

 Learn more about the automatic versioning tools we use: